For a Harmonized Society with Nature

 Additionally, we hold an Eco School every year for local elementary school students, with the aim of helping them rediscover the wonders of Urahoro's natural environment and the meaning of nature conservation activities.

 Hitachi Construction Machinery Tierra, located in Shiga Prefecture, supports the Mother Lake Goals (MLGs), which are goals for a sustainable society in 2030 with Lake Biwa, and is conducting various activities to preserve Lake Biwa.
-They hold Lake Biwa seminars for executives and environmental managers to learn important things about protecting and utilizing Lake Biwa, they also carry out clean-up around lakes and rivers, exterminate invasive species, and engage in activities as rice field owners.
+They hold Lake Biwa seminars for executives and environmental managers to learn important things about protecting and utilizing Lake Biwa, they also carry out clean-up around lakes and rivers, removing invasive species, and conducting environmental and health-related activities at Minakuchi Kodomo-no-Mori in Koka City, Shiga Prefecture, which has been certified as a sustainably managed natural site.

 After mining has completed, soil restoration (rehabilitation) is a crucial issue in order to protect the environment and enable stable use of the sites.